Topics

 The truth about term life insurance for smokers lies somewhere in the middle.
 While there are situations where the price of life insurance for a smoker can give one pause for thought, there are alternatives.
 This guide will shed light on how smoking affects life insurance premiums, and what a smoker can expect when searching and applying for life insurance.

-Can I get life insurance if I smoke?
+Can you get life insurance if you smoke in Canada?

 Yes, of course, you can get life insurance if you smoke or consume tobacco.
 That smokers don’t qualify for life insurance is and incorrect assumption.
 This assumption stems from the fact that coverage for term life insurance is much more expensive for those who smoke than those who do not.